The Good Food Institute (GFI) is a promising project for improving animal welfare and mitigating climate change.

 Alternative Protein Field Building

-The Good Food Institute (GFI) is an international nonprofit working to improve the food system by developing and promoting plant- and cell-based alternatives to animal products.
+The Good Food Institute accelerates the transition of the world’s food system toward alternative proteins by developing and promoting plant- and cell-based alternatives to animal products.